tetratelabs/getmesh/doc/en/getmesh-cli/reference/getmesh_config-validate/_index.md

 #### SEE ALSO

-* [getistio](/getistio-cli/reference/getistio/)	 - GetIstio is an integration and lifecycle management CLI tool that ensures the use of supported and trusted versions of Istio.
+* [getmesh](/getmesh-cli/reference/getmesh/)	 - getmesh is an integration and lifecycle management CLI tool that ensures the use of supported and trusted versions of Istio.